piranna/piranna.github.io/pages/about.md

 Passionate computers engineer and ex-PhD. candidate in Computers Engineering.
 Proud advocate of Open Source, standards, specifications, and best practices.

-With more than 18 years of professional experience, and being involved in Open Source scene and wireless communities since I was 17 years old, I have been working both profesionally or in personal side projects in almost all computer engineering areas, including web development, robotics, operating systems desing, videogames, networking, or drivers programming.
+With more than 22 years of professional experience in software development, and being involved in Open Source scene and wireless communities since I was 17 years old, I have been working both professionally or in personal side projects in almost all computer engineering areas, including web development, robotics, operating systems design, videogames, networking, drivers programming, or AI.
 My profile is purely technical, with a great interest in hard-to-solve problems, quality of code, performance optimizations, high-edge technologies, and design of clean APIs and architectures focused on minimal designs, modularity and reusability.

 I'm fullstack with preference for backend, R&D and academic projects.
-Thanks to that, I have more than 10 years of experience with Node.js, and I'm also expert in Python and C++ between other languajes, and I'm currently interested on Rust.
-Regarding mobile apps, I have 5 years of experience with ReactNative.
+Thanks to that, I have more than 14 years of experience with Node.js (since v0.8), 19 years with Python (since 2.4), and 20 years with C++, between other languages like Rust, Java or Go.
+Regarding mobile apps, I have 8 years of experience with React Native, being also speaker at [Meta F8](/contributions#re-start).

-I have won three times the spanish national [Universitary Free Software Championship](https://www.concursosoftwarelibre.org) and been CTO of two start-ups (and co-founder of one of them).
-Currently I'm working as *WebRTC Architect* at [Dyte](https://www.dyte.io/) and as part-time freelance developer, consultor and auditor.
+I have won three times the spanish national [Universitary Free Software Championship](https://www.concursosoftwarelibre.org) and been CTO of several start-ups (and co-founder of two of them).
 In my spare time I like to read books, go to cinema or travelling, go running or cycling, or work on my own side projects to improve my skills and craft things with cool high-edge technologies.

 ## Academic experience

-I have a *Licenciature in Computers Engineering*, and convalidated It to the equivalent *Master in Computers Engineering*.
-My Licenciature (and Master) thesis was
-*[NodeOS](projects.md#nodeos), a minimal operating system for Node.js based applications*, with more than 6000 stargazers on GitHub, winner on the Systems category at the [11th CUSL national championship](https://www.concursosoftwarelibre.org), and graduated with distinction.
+I have a *Licenciature in Computers Engineering*, convalidated to the equivalent *Master in Computers Engineering*.
+My Licenciature (and Master) thesis was *[NodeOS](projects.md#nodeos), a minimal operating system for Node.js based applications*, with more than 7000 stargazers on GitHub, winner on the Systems category at the [11th CUSL national championship](https://www.concursosoftwarelibre.org), and graduated with distinction.
 My Licenciature thesis director was [Prof. Enrique Soriano-Salvador](https://gsyc.urjc.es/~esoriano/).